udplabs/okta-kotter/README.md

 - Copy the resulting environment variables file: `cp .env.terraformed .env`

+> **NOTE:** Because of a bug in the current Terrafrom script, you'll need to manually create a group called "Admin" and assign your user to it in the Okta admin console to access all available Kotter functionality.

 ### Run the app

 - Run the app: `flask run`